Upgrade to the __tier_name__

 shrimp scampi foil packet

-You’ll be dispensing gourmet goodness by following these Damn Delicious (indeed) directions for campfire-style Shrimp Scampi.
+You’ll be dispensing gourmet goodness by following these Damn Delicious (indeed) directions for campfire-style Shrimp Scampi foil packets.

 Pizzadilla